Consider This: Phone Etiquette is a family activity that presents scenarios and solutions to consider through discussion.

 After each topic, there are some life application scenarios you can discuss and then ask…what would you do?
 I see this as PERFECT dinner table discussion, or long car drives on a family road trip.
 Ideally have all of your children in on the discussion, learn and grow together.

-***PHYSICAL CARD ORDERS SUSPENDED UNTIL MID AUGUST 2020.
-(I’M MOVING AND TRAVELING.)
-FOR A LIMITED TIME, YOU CAN PURCHASE ALL CARDS DIGITALLY (AND PRINT ON YOUR OWN) FOR $10!
+***PHYSICAL CARD ORDERS SUSPENDED UNTIL further notice.
+YOU CAN PURCHASE ALL CARDS DIGITALLY (AND PRINT ON YOUR OWN) FOR $15!

 When I created these scenarios, I took a poll on Instagram and asked what was the biggest pet peeve people have with how we use our phones nowadays.
 The overwhelming majority of responses was some form of: